unitec-moodle/mdldevapp3_400/question/type/coderunner/Readme.md

     file, such as all intermediate submisssions and prechecks and the time of each such action.

-    The download can be in either csv or excel format; the latter is recommended for most cases because a long-standing bug in PHP's `fputcsv` function can cause corrupted csv output files.
+    The download can be in either csv or excel format.
 The exported Excel spreadsheet can then be opened in Excel or Open Office and saved as csv.